ArmoredGenie/AG-FOV-Tool/README.md

 the new FOV value.
 You will be given the option to copy this new file into the game directory and overrite the old one.

-The SC path and resolution are saved in settings.txt which looks like this by default:
+The SC path and resolution are saved in settings.txt

-settings.txt
-C:\Program Files\Roberts Space Industries\StarCitizen\LIVE
-2560
-1440

-.